 Complying with State regulations, Lawtons Water Company will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-Last year, we conducted tests for over 10 contaminants.
-We detected 7 of those contaminants and none were at a level higher than the State allows.
+Last year, your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact Tom Wilder, President, 532-5177.
+If you have any questions about this report or concerning your drinking water, please contact Tom Wilder, President, 716-532-5177.
 We want you to be informed about your drinking water.
-If you want to learn more, please feel free to call and I would be happy to discuss any concerns you might have in person.
+If you want to learn more, please attend any of our regularly scheduled Town board meetings.